couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

  * [Deleting a Design Document](http://www.couchbase.com/docs/couchbase-manual-2.0/couchbase-views-designdoc-api-deleting.html).

- * Querying Views via the REST-API.
+ * Querying Views via the REST API.
 [Querying Using the REST API](#couchbase-views-querying-rest-api).

 <a id="couchbase-restapi-request-limits"></a>